jtmcgrath/wpc-extended/README.md

 In addition to using settings in your Sass files, you can also use them in your theme's php files.

+### Get Setting

+Gets the value for a single setting.

 *Method*
 ```php
 $wpcsass->get_setting( $setting_id );